NIO Infant™ Intraosseous Device

 | FDA Status | FDA-cleared, Class II device |

-Vascular access in infants represents one of the most technically demanding challenges in emergency medicine.
-Peripheral veins in infants are tiny, fragile, and collapse rapidly under physiologic stress.
-In a critically ill infant — septic shock, traumatic hemorrhage, respiratory failure requiring medication — the time spent attempting peripheral IV access can exceed the intervention window.
-The NIO Infant™ was designed to provide a reliable, reproducible alternative: intraosseous access achievable in under 60 seconds by any trained provider.
+Vascular access in infants is one of the most technically demanding challenges in emergency medicine: peripheral veins are tiny, fragile, and collapse rapidly under physiologic stress, and the time spent attempting peripheral IV access can exceed the intervention window in a critically ill infant.
+The NIO Infant™ was designed as a reliable, reproducible alternative for trained providers.

-The NIO Infant is a manual device — the provider applies controlled downward pressure to advance the needle, with the Stepped Needle providing both feedback and depth control.
-This design contrasts with the spring-loaded NIO Adult/Pediatric mechanisms, reflecting the different force requirements for infant bone penetration.
-The device is pocket-sized, lightweight, requires no batteries, assembly, or maintenance, and arrives sterile in an individually labeled peel-back blister pack with a fixation dressing to secure the device post-insertion.
+The NIO Infant is a manual device: the provider applies controlled downward pressure to advance the needle, with the Stepped Needle providing both feedback and depth control.
+It is pocket-sized, lightweight, requires no batteries or assembly, and arrives sterile in a blister pack with a fixation dressing.
+Landmark identification, insertion, placement confirmation, and fixation are clinical steps performed by the trained provider under local protocol.

 All products sourced from the actual brand manufacturer or authorized master distributors.
 CoTCCC recommendation status verified where applicable.
 Ships from MED-TAC International, Pembroke Pines, FL — clinician-founded, veteran-led, SDVOSB-certified.